constantimi/Laravel-Solutions/README.md

 We must commit your work at least on weekly basis in **GitLab**.
 It is important that you show consistent learning and improvement.

+## About Composer

+Composer is a tool for dependency management in PHP.
+It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.

 ## About Laravel

 Laravel includes the Artisan CLI which handles many tasks